 - If you are already a Certified B Corporation, join the B Corp Certification Consultants group on the B Hive.

 Benefit corporations and Certified B Corporations are often confused.
 They share much in common and are complementary, but have a few important differences.
 Benefit corporations and Certified B Corporations are both leaders of a global movement to use business as a force for good.
 Both meet high standards of accountability and transparency.
 Both create the opportunity to unlock our full human potential and creativity to use the power of business for the higher purpose of solving society’s most challenging problems.
 B Corp Certification is the only certification that measures a company’s entire social and environmental performance.
-A company must receive a verified score of at least 80 points on the B Impact Assessment to become a Certified B Corporation.
+To become a Certified B Corporation, a company must receive a verified score of at least 80 points on the B Impact Assessment.
+A benefit corporation is a legal status, similar to an LLC or S or C corporation, and was developed in part by B Lab.
+Companies do not have to be Certified B Corporations to become benefit corporations.
+Learn more here.

 About B Corps